thehunmonkgroup/example-xml-metadata-extraction/README.md

   * ministral-8b
 * `--database`: The path to the SQLite database file (default: `example-analysis-stats.db`).
 * `--logfile`: A file path to log the full reasoning and metadata for each analysis.
+* `--xsd`: Path to an optional XSD schema file for validating the LLM's XML output.
 * `--debug`: Enable verbose debug logging.

 ## Viewing the Results